VaibhavGhorpade1999/Surface-Defect-Detection-of-Ball-Screw-Drive-using-CNN/README.md

 ## Description:
 - Images in "N" folder are images without defect whereas images with "P" folder are images showing Pittings.

+## Work Done:
+- The development process involves several key steps.
+First, the dataset is preprocessed to ensure uniformity and improve the model's training efficiency.
+This includes resizing, normalization, and augmentation techniques to increase the dataset size and address any class imbalance issues.
+- Next, the VGG19 model is loaded and adapted for transfer learning.
+The pre-trained layers are frozen to preserve the learned features, while a custom classification head is added to the network.
+The weights of the added layers are then trained on the ball screw drive defect dataset using techniques such as backpropagation and gradient descent.
+- To evaluate the performance of the trained model, a comprehensive set of metrics is employed, including accuracy, precision, recall, and F1 score.

 ## Result:

 | Metric    | Value     |